Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 Directions

-This is a simple, flat but quite picturesque walk along the eastern bank of the River Cam / Great Ouse following the Fen Rivers Way.
+This is a simple, flat but quite picturesque walk along the western bank of the River Cam / Great Ouse, mostly following the Fen Rivers Way.

 Transport